 Application forms for RPL / Credit Transfer are available from iscd and must be forwarded with certified copies of all supporting documentation (including current resume) at least two weeks prior to course commencement.

 Course subjects are made up of clusters of interrelated Units of Competency.
 Successful RPL for any Unit of Competency will still require the completion of that subject, however, a 70% reduction of the fee for each successful unit will apply.
 If an entire subject is successfully RPL’d the subject will be reduced accordingly and completion of the assessment for that subject will not be required.

-The School is often privy to exclusive positions within the industry before they are advertised in the newspapers or online – this is an example of our strong industry contacts.
+Many of iscd‘s students study to enhance existing skill sets or start their own business.
+The School is often privy to exclusive positions within the industry before they are advertised online – this is an example of our strong industry contacts.
 These positions are then displayed on our job board.

 Absolutely!
 Drawing is all about practice and confidence and learning to see the world differently.
-We teach you all sorts of tips and tricks that will have you drawing with confidence in no time!
+We teach you all the tips and tricks to be able to sketch – both by hand and digitally!